MrShininnnnn/MrShininnnnn.github.io/index.md

 For any research opportunity in the field of NLP and RL, please contact me.

 # Activities
-`09/15/2020` Our work _Recurrent Inference in Text Editing_ was accepted to appear in Findings of ACL: EMNLP 2020.
+`09/15/2020` Our work _Recurrent Inference in Text Editing_ was accepted to appear in Findings of EMNLP 2020.
 `10/22/2019` I presented our work, _The Impact of Emotion On Social Media Content Consumption: Evidence From Video Analysis On Live Streaming Platforms_ at INFORMS Annual Meeting 2019.
+`09/01/2019` I launched the Shining Lab in Shanghai to research on cutting edge innovation in AI.
 `07/28/2018` I started working as a machine learning engineer at [Learnable](https://www.linkedin.com/company/learnable-ai/about/).
 `07/15/2018` My Master's thesis, _The Relationship of Academic Capital and Altmetrics: Effects of Elsevier Metrics on Mendeley Reader Count_, was passed and authorized for the final hardbound submission.
 `05/16/2018` I graduated from [New York University](https://www.nyu.edu).